16 positive traits of dyslexia, A new perspective

 I bought a lot of retro clothes at second-hand stores which I wore proudly even though they were not at all in style.
 I even painted my old junky car a rainbow of different colors!

 My kids do not care about what others think.
-Sometimes when they put me in awkward situations and I wish they would care more about what others thought.
+Sometimes when they put me in awkward situations I wish they would care more about what others thought.

 But, I am glad they won’t easily be persuaded by friends to do something they know they shouldn’t.